BleachDev/BleachHack/README.md

   > chmod +x ./gradlew
   >./gradlew genSources eclipse

-  Start a new workspace in eclipse
+  Start a new workspace in eclipse.
-  Click File > Import... > Gradle > Gradle Project
+  Click File > Import... > Gradle > Gradle Project.
-  Select the BleachHack-Fabric-(*Version*) folder
+  Select the BleachHack-Fabric-(*Version*) folder.

 ***Other IDE's:***